Frances Taylor: Career

 In October 1966 Broadside published "Those Three Are on My Mind" with words by Taylor and music by Pete Seeger.
 The song begins "I think of Andy in the cold wet clay.
 Those three are on my mind.
 With his friends down beside him on that brutal day.
 Those three are on my mind."
 The refrain says "But I breathe yet and for some the sky is bright.
 I cannot give up hoping for a morning light.
 And so I ask the killers: 'Do you sleep at night?'
 Those three are on my mind."
 Broadside reported that Taylor first wrote the lyrics as a poem in 1965 and Seeger later set it to music.
 Seeger told Sing Out! magazine in 1995 that "Frances Taylor sent these words to me; all I did was put a tune to them."

 Pete Seeger performed the song on The David Susskind Show on October 2, 1966.
 He recorded it on his 1967 album Waist Deep in the Big Muddy and Other Love Songs.
 That same year Harry Belafonte recorded the song on his album Belafonte on Campus.
-Belafonte has continued to sing the song over the years.
+Belafonte continued to sing the song over the years.
 He sang it at the memorial service for Carolyn Goodman, Andrew Goodman's mother, in 2007 and at the Many Rivers to Cross festival in Atlanta in October 2016.
 The song was also recorded by Kim and Reggie Harris and Magpie and was included on the albums Spoken in Love (1995) and on Where Have All the Flowers Gone?
 The Songs of Pete Seeger (1998).

 The November 1966 issue of Broadside included another song with words by Taylor and music by Seeger.
 Titled "Men of Principle," it mocked government officials who talked about open and low-cost housing, integrated schools, jobs, and peace but did nothing about them.